 The heady aroma wafting from the kitchen every weekend was like a ray of sunshine for me in the mornings which pulled me up from my bed if it was for breakfast with some pooris (deep fried dough breads) or sometimes for lunch with soft, soft phulkas/parathas and many a times with ghee or plain rice!!

-I don’t know whether that has anything to do with it but my older son still loves vegetable kurma to this day; go figure!
+I don’t know whether my love for this vegetable kurma has anything to do with it but my older son still loves vegetable kurma to this day; go figure!

 Well, enough of this ranting!
 Let me share this easy dish with you and hope you make it your favorite too!

-With ingredients almost always in most pantries (with allowable changes to suit your personal family's palate) like coconut (preferably fresh or even frozen or dry unsweetened desiccated), whole and powdered spices and a handful of vegetables like green beans, potatoes, carrots, peas etc. (again freshly chopped or even frozen) either on a stove top or in one my favorite appliances, the Instant Pot!, this Tamil Style Vegetable Kurma can be made in less than 30 minutes!
+With ingredients almost always in most pantries (with allowable changes to suit your personal family's palate) like coconut (preferably fresh or even frozen and if unavailable you can use dry unsweetened desiccated or even coconut milk), whole and powdered spices and a handful of vegetables like green beans, potatoes, carrots, peas etc. (again freshly chopped or even frozen and whatever you love or have) either on a stove top pressure cooker or in one my favorite appliances, the Instant Pot!, this Tamil Style Vegetable Kurma/Korma can be made in less than 30 minutes!

 Add any combination of vegetables of your choice or if you have frozen mixed vegetable packets, you can use that too!

-Use coconut milk instead of the coconut paste or even dry desiccated unsweetened coconut if you do not have fresh coconut, switch spice powders and masala powders to suit your personal taste and make it your own version!
+Use coconut milk instead of the coconut gratings or even dry desiccated unsweetened coconut if you do not have fresh coconut (although the best taste is with using fresh coconut), switch spice powders and masala powders to suit your personal taste and make it your own version!

 Well if you love paneer or even tofu (if vegan), then you can add cubes of that too!
-I did just that one day when I had made my favorite Pressure Cooker Tomato Rice!
+I did just that one day to enjoy with my favorite Pressure Cooker Tomato Rice!

 That combo of PRESSURE COOKER TOMATO RICE with veg or in this case PANEER VEG KURMA is to die for!